galdor/go-uuid/README.md

 # go-uuid
 ## Introduction
-The go-uuid library contains utilities to manipulate UUID unique identifiers.
+The go-uuid library contains utilities to manipulate UUID unique identifiers as defined by RFC 4122bis (draft-ietf-uuidrev-rfc4122bis).

 ## Usage
 Refer to the [Go package